Activity note: Check-in available from 3:00 p.m.

 Evening: After dinner, we'll enjoy this evening's opera performance, "L'Italiana in Algeri " (The Italian Girl in Algiers; sung in Italian).
 “L’Italiana in Algeri," an immediate hit on is debut in 1813, is considered one of Gioachino Rossini’s finest and funniest comedies, garnering praise from fans such as Stendahl and Richard Strauss.
 Courted by three ardent suitors, “The Italian Girl” Isabella must figure out how to liberate her true love, Lindoro, held captive by would-be suitor Mustafa, while fending off Taddeo, yet another hopeful suitor.
 Needless to say, hijinks ensue.
 Corrado Rovaris conducts, with mezzo-soprano Daniela Mack as Isabella, tenor Jack Swanson as Lindoro, and bass Scott Conner as Mustafa We expect to return to the hotel by about 11:30 p.m.

-Activity note: Walking up to one mile over the course of the day over paved and unpaved terrain; optional hiking at Ghost Ranch; standing during the studio visit.
+Activity note: Getting on/off motorcoach; driving 125 miles for 3 hours over the course of the day; walking up to one mile over the course of the day over paved and unpaved terrain; optional hiking at Ghost Ranch; standing during the studio visit.

 Breakfast: Hotel buffet.

 Morning: We'll board our motorcoach and travel 60 miles north to Abiquiu and Ghost Ranch, Georgia O'Keeffe's first New Mexico home.
-The ranch is now a retreat operated by the Presbyterian church, which maintains three small museums on site and also several hiking trails into the red-rock country that O'Keeffe's paintings made famous.
+The ranch is now a retreat operated by the Presbyterian church, which maintains three small museums on site as well as several hiking trails into the red-rock country that O'Keeffe's paintings made famous.
 While her Ghost Ranch house is now in private hands and not open to visitors, we will have the opportunity to see the landscape that so enchanted O'Keeffe that she moved permanently to the area.
-There are several hiking trails in the area; in addition, the small paleontology, anthropology and art museums are definitely worth a look.

 Lunch: At the Ghost Ranch cafeteria, enjoy a buffet plus water, coffee, tea, and soft drinks.